sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     ![MDK](img-5.13.1.png)

 5. In Welcome screen, you will notice that **app name**, **detailed label text** and **signing button text** have been updated as per changes done in step 3.
+Tap **Start** to connect MDK client to SAP Business Technology Platform (BTP).

     ![MDK](img-5.14.1.png)

-6. Tap **Start** to connect MDK client to SAP Business Technology Platform (BTP).

-7. Enter your BTP E-Mail, ID or Login Name to continue.
+6. Enter your BTP E-Mail, ID or Login Name to continue.

     ![MDK](img-5.15.png)

-8. Enter your Universal ID password to login to SAP Business Technology Platform (BTP).
+7. Enter your Universal ID password to login to SAP Business Technology Platform (BTP).

     ![MDK](img-5.16.png)

-9. Choose a passcode with at least 8 characters for unlocking the app and tap **Next**.
+8. Choose a passcode with at least 8 characters for unlocking the app and tap **Next**.

     ![MDK](img-5.17.png)

-10. Confirm the passcode and tap **Done**.
+9. Confirm the passcode and tap **Done**.

     ![MDK](img-5.18.png)

     >Optionally, you can enable biometric authentication to get faster access to the app data.
     >![MDK](img-5.19.png)

-    If there is any app metadata already deployed to Mobile Services, you will see `Update Now?` dialog box Otherwise you will see an empty screen.
+    If there is any app metadata already deployed to Mobile Services, you will see `New Version Available!` dialog box otherwise you will see a screen with next steps.

     ![MDK](img-5.20.png)